What the heck is \(\chi^2\) anyway?

 In statistics, a lot of similar sounding terms can be thrown around that can lead to confusion.
 Here I would like to clarify the difference between population and sample data set.
 The quantities “population mean”, “sample standard deviation” etc are known as a measured statistic.

-The sample mean \(\bar{s}\) corresponds to the mean of your column, it is what we call an “estimator” of the true population mean
+• The sample mean \(\bar{s}\) corresponds to the mean of your column, it is what we call an “estimator” of the true population mean

-The sample standard deviation \(s\) is the standard deviation of your column computed using Bessel’s correction, it is also an “estimator” of the true population standard deviation.
+• The sample standard deviation \(s\) is the standard deviation of your column computed using Bessel’s correction, it is also an “estimator” of the true population standard deviation.

-\[\sigma_{\bar{s}}= \frac{s}{\sqrt{N}}\]
+\[\sigma_{\bar{s}}= \frac{s}{\sqrt{N}}.\]

-Now that we know of a method to encode the information form multiple trials through aggregating, we notice that for different data sets, we get different means \(\bar{y}_i\), i.e the means are “random”.
+Now that we know of a method to encode the information from multiple trials through aggregating, we notice that for different data sets, we get different means \(\bar{y}_i\), i.e the means are “random”.
 This means that the means themselves are random variables.
 So we ask:

 What distribution does the data point \(\bar{y}_i\) come from?